nutanix-japan/ansible-ntnx/README.md

 ## Security Considerations
 ### Ansible Secrets

-It is a secure to use Ansible Tower (licensed by RedHat) to store your credentials for connecting to Ansible clients.
+Security should be top priority for design of any system.
+For Ansible implementations , it secure to use Ansible Tower (licensed by RedHat) to store your credentials for connecting to Ansible clients.
 Take care to not expose any credentials while storing information in public forums like Github.

 In this example we are just using a local file for defining credentials.
 Be sure to change this in your production environment.
 Make sure this is secure and not accidentally exposed in anyway.

 Use the following (not limited) to make information secure:

-- Define exclusoins in .gitignore file to avoid uploading any sensitive file to GitHub repo
+- Define exclusions in .gitignore file to avoid uploading any sensitive file to GitHub repo
 - Use SSH key logon where possible
 - Avoid accidentally exposing credential while running script in STDOUT
 - Use password vaults